star icon star icon

 At this moment, Denmark can pride itself on one of the lowest reported rates of gambling disorder (0.67%) worldwide.
 Generally, Danish online casinos and betting platforms are considered pretty safe.
 Still, the country is on a mission to source more and more solutions for responsible gambling and strengthen its protection.

-In 2022, the Danish government allocated DKK 10 million (approximately €1.3 million) for RG initiatives from 2023 to 2025.
-The funding goes into research, awareness campaigns and support programs focused on minors, families, and vulnerable groups.
+The Danish government prepared DKK 10 million (which is around €1.3 million) for RG initiatives.
+These funds go directly into research, awareness campaigns and support programs for minors, families, and vulnerable groups.

-According to the Danish Gambling Authority , they are collaborating with mental health professionals, researchers, and educational institutions to create content that can inform the public about the risks of gambling addiction.
-One of the core components of the campaign is public service announcements and school-based interventions.
+The Danish Gambling Authority says they are working with mental health professionals and educational institutions to inform the public about the risks of gambling addiction.
+The end goal here is to create more public service announcements and take part in school-based interventions.

 Some of the more recent updates show that the program is placing more focus on evaluating the effectiveness of current self-exclusion tools, early detection algorithms and preventing compulsive gambling behaviours with digital nudges.